Sertoli-Leydig Cell TumorSymptoms, Doctors, Treatments, Advances & More

 Aurora Gynecologic Oncology

-Scott Kamelle is an Oncologist in West Allis, Wisconsin.
+Scott Kamelle is an Oncologist practicing medicine in West Allis, Wisconsin.
 Dr. Kamelle is rated as a Distinguished provider by MediFind in the treatment of Sertoli-Leydig Cell Tumor.
-His top areas of expertise are Endometrial Cancer, Ovarian Carcinosarcoma, Sertoli-Leydig Cell Tumor, Ureteroscopy, and Bladder Reconstruction.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Endometrial Cancer, Ovarian Carcinosarcoma, Sertoli-Leydig Cell Tumor, Ureteroscopy, and Bladder Reconstruction.
+Dr. Kamelle is board certified in American Board Of Obstetrics & Gynecology, Gynecologic Oncology.

 Early treatment results in a good outcome.
 Feminine characteristics usually return after surgery.
 But male characteristics resolve more slowly.